graphprotocol/graph-client/docs/README.md

 After the second response, you have to merge the results manually.
 But instead The Graph Client allows you to do the first one and automatically does those multiple requests for you under the hood.

-All you have to do is;
+All you have to do is:

 ```yaml
 sources: